magechaP/Newshighlights2.0/README.md

 5. Flask

 ## Using the application
+* This app is run on heroku and can be found at https://magechanews.herokuapp.com/
 * You require a minimum python version 3.6 to run the application on your local machine
 * clone the repository and get to install flask using _git clone https://github.com/magechaP/Newshighlight2.0_
 * Run the application using _./start.sh_ command